boldbi/bold-bi-docs/docs/multi-tenancy/manage-sites.md

 # Manage sites

-This section briefly explains how to manage the sites and information about the site.
+This section briefly explains how to manage the sites and provides information about the site.

 ### Suspend Site

-You can suspend the site by clicking the `Suspend` option in Action Menu.
+You can suspend the site by clicking the `Suspend` option in the Action Menu.

 ![Suspend Site](/static/assets/multi-tenancy/images/suspend-site.png#max-width=95%)

-> **Warning :** If the site is suspended, users cannot access the site.
+> **Warning :** If the site is suspended, users will not be able to access the site.

 ### Activate Site